-The skilled attorneys, at Kollie Law Group, can craft defenses and mitigation to zealously advocate for your rights.
+The skilled attorney, at Kollie Law , can craft defenses and mitigation to zealously advocate for your rights.
 If you find yourself charged with a crime please contact us as soon as possible.

 - Ballot Measure 11 Charges

 - Restraining/Stalking Orders